earchibong/devops_projects/docker.md

 The good thing about this approach is that you do not have to install any client tool on your laptop, and you do not need to connect directly to the container running the MySQL server.

 - Run the MySQL Client Container: `docker run --network tooling_app_network --name mysql-client -it --rm mysql mysql -h mysqlserverhost -u <enter username>  -p `
+*note: to stay connected to the server, do not exit the terminal*

 Flags used: